Nurhan Çınar: Sport career

 A native of Malatya, she played in the Turkey U18 girls' national team, and won the bronze medal at the 2011 EuroHockey U18 Girls' Championship III held in Smolevichi, Minsk, Belarus.
 She was named the Most Valuable Player.
 In 2012, she was with the Turkey junior women's national team, which placed second at the 2012 EuroHockey Junior Women's Championships III held on 19–22 July in Lisbon, Portugal.

 Nurhan Çınar studies at the Abant İzzet Baysal University (AİBÜ) in Bolu and plays in its AIBU HighWay Outlet Women's Hockey Team.
 The team took part at the 2013 Eurohockey Women's Indoor Club Challenge I held on 22–24 February 2013 in Lisbon, Portugal, and became champion without losing a game. Çınar was named Top Scorer of the tournament.
 She won with her university team also the newly established Turkish Intercollegiate Hockey Championship held on 4–7 April 2013 at the Abant İzzet Baysal University.

 Çınar is a member of Keçiören Bağlumspor's women hockey team.
-After winning the 2012 Turkish Field Hockey Women's Super League, her team qualified for participation at the 2013 Eurohockey Women’s Club Champions Challenge III held on 17–20 May 2013 in Porto, Portugal.
+After winning the 2012 Turkish Field Hockey Women's Super League, her team qualified for participation at the 2013 Eurohockey Women's Club Champions Challenge III held on 17–20 May 2013 in Porto, Portugal.
 They became undefeated champion, and she was selected Top Scorer with seven goals.

-She played for Gaziantep Polis Gücü SK at the 2018 Women's EuroHockey Club Challenge III, where her team became undefeated champion.
+She played for Gaziantep Polisgücü SK at the 2018 Women's EuroHockey Club Challenge III, where her team became undefeated champion.
 She was named Top Goalscorer with 11 goals netted.